 Lions Clubs International Foundation and Johnson & Johnson Vision’s Sight for Kids program

-Lions Clubs International Foundation (LCIF), the charitable arm of Lions Clubs International and Johnson & Johnson Vision recently announced that they have completed 20 years of successful partnership in the Sight for Kids program, a school-based eye health program operating in India, Kenya, Thailand, Philippines and United States.
+Lions Clubs International Foundation (LCIF), the charitable arm of Lions Clubs International and Johnson & Johnson Vision announced in 2022 that they have completed 20 years of successful partnership in the Sight for Kids program, a school-based eye health program operating in India, Kenya, Thailand, Philippines and United States.
 Sight for Kids in India has reportedly been working in Kerala, Telangana, West Bengal and Jharkhand.

 To promote early detection and care, teachers have also been given training in basic eye health, as per the announcement.